sbseltzer/kioku-srs/MODEL.md

     /deck-id
       manifest.txt
+      /note-id - Some unique name for the note tags.txt - Tags used by this card.
+Since this is a filesystem database, there will be some redundancy here with the upper tags.txt file.
-      /note-id - Some unique name for the note .template - solely refers to a note id .schedule - solely contains scheduling data for the card - the history of this can be used for anonymous research purposes fields.(txt|lua|json|xml|html?|csv) - A special override file for defining all fields in one file.
+        .template - solely refers to a note id .schedule - solely contains scheduling data for the card - the history of this can be used for anonymous research purposes fields.(txt|lua|json|xml|html?|csv) - A special override file for defining all fields in one file.
 This would be useful for import/export of foreign note types or translating between incompatible ones.
 This would forego use of the /fields folder.
 Deleting/replacing that folder would be fine since git could revert it.
         /fields